-ALBERT NORMAN WARD, A. M., D. D. LL.
-D., President WILLIAM ROBERTS MCDANIEL, A.M., Sc.D., Vice-President and Treasurer SAMUEL BIGGS SCHOFIELD, A. M., Dean of the College ALVEY MICHAEL ISANOGLE, A. M., Dean of the School of Education CARL LAWYER SCHAEFFER, A. B., B. S. E., Secretary of the Faculty ANNA HOUCK ISANOGLE, Registrar FREDERIC MARTIN MILLER, A. M., Dean of Men FANNIE MAY STOVER, A. M., Dean of Men THELMA RIGLER SHREINER, A. B., Assistant to the Dean of Women MAMIE GRACE ISANOGLE, C. S. N., Resident Nurse LOUISE FRANCES HAMRICK, Dietitian HARVEY A. STONE, Superintendent of Buildings and Grounds
+ALBERT NORMAN WARD, A. M., D. D., LL.
+D., President WILLIAM ROBERTS McDaniel, A.M., Sc.D., Vice-President and Treasurer Samuel Biggs Schofield, A. M., Dean of the College Alvey Michael Isanogle, A. M., Dean of the School of Education Lawrence Calvin Little, A. M., D. D., Dean of the School of Religious Education

+CARL LAWYER SCHAEFFER, A. B., B. S. E., Secretary of the Faculty